Permissionless-Software-Foundation/bch-js/README.md

 natively with node.js v10 or higher.

 - [slp-sdk](https://github.com/Bitcoin-com/slp-sdk) features are integrated
-into this library too, though not fully working.
-If you need SLP token functionality, you should use slp-sdk or [slp-cli-wallet](https://www.npmjs.com/package/slp-cli-wallet).
+into this library too.
+Currently only simple token sending is supported.
+If you need SLP token functionality, you should use [slp-sdk](https://github.com/Bitcoin-com/slp-sdk), [slp-cli-wallet](https://www.npmjs.com/package/slp-cli-wallet).

 - [Semantic Release](https://github.com/semantic-release/semantic-release) for
 continuous delivery using semantic versioning.